EN

 5 Key Facts About Home Lifts for Wheelchair Access

 When most people think of a home lift, they imagine a luxurious enclosed cabin with sleek finishes.
-But for households with specific accessibility needs, there’s another solution that has been growing in popularity: platform-style home lifts.
+But for households with specific accessibility needs, there’s another solution that has been growing in popularity: platform lifts for residential use.

 You might have seen them in offices or public spaces, but many homeowners don’t realize how practical they can be inside houses especially for wheelchair users, older adults, or anyone with mobility challenges.
 Below, we’ll cover five important facts about home lifts that focus on accessibility, affordability, and ease of installation.